Raw Milk: How Our Herd Share Works

 Obviously, word of mouth can be very powerful.
 Perhaps you know people who drink raw milk or might be the “types” that would.
 They may be very happy to share their source.

-Maybe you could post an add in a local neighborhood network or on craigslist.
+Maybe you could post an ad in a local neighborhood network or on Craigslist.
 Another good source are local chapters of the Weston A. Price Foundation.

 You can also check out this website that lists sources for raw milk by state, even though I don’t know exactly how exhaustive and inclusive it is.